 Controls the default light path expression used for alpha channels if none is specified explicitly.
 The default is "E T* [LmLe]".
 See Canvas names in render targets for details.

 Iray Photoreal natively supports mi::neuraylib::FILTER_BOX, mi::neuraylib::FILTER_TRIANGLE and mi::neuraylib::FILTER_GAUSS filters for antialiasing.
 If mi::neuraylib::FILTER_CMITCHELL or mi::neuraylib::FILTER_CLANCZOS is requested, Iray Photoreal will use the default Gaussian filter instead.

 The radius of the filter kernel.
 Recommended values are 0.5 for box filter, 1 for triangle filter and 1.5 for Gauss filter.

-- bool iray_firefly_filter = false
+- bool iray_firefly_filter = true